Upper School Mathematics

 Open to: Grades 9-12

-In some cases, when a student has completed the three credits of math required in grades 9-12, the math department may recommend that a student take a STEAM X course as their math credit.
+In some cases, when a student has completed the three credits of math required in grades 9-12, the math department may recommend that a student take a STEAM course as their math credit.
 The math department believes that, in these cases, the problem solving, design thinking, and critical analysis involved in the STEAM courses is a valuable extension of their math study.
+Please see the STEAM section of the Curriculum Guide for a complete description.
+Available courses include:

 ×